MEET THE TEAM

 Route Manager / Steering Group Member

-I look after the route for the Fred Whitton Challenge each year, despite announcing retirement every year!
+I look after the route for the Wheelbase Fred Whitton Challenge each year, despite announcing retirement every year!
 We look after every climb, every summit, every dodgy descent, corner, cattle grid, junction, warning sign and feed station.
 Catching all the waifs and strays, banged up bikes and ‘should have done more training’ comments.
 For years offering free rider advice on whether to get in the van or not and waiting for that last rider to safely cross the finish line.
 I rode the first Fred event and four other Fred’s after that!

 Steering Group Member

 Fred Whitton was a friend of mine and he encouraged me to join Lakes Road Club which I did and have been a member for many years, I am now the current chairman and a regular on club rides.
 I’m also a keen mountain biker and skier.
-I sit on the steering group of the Fred Whitton and help make decisions to keep the event on track and one of the best in the UK!
+I sit on the steering group of the Wheelbase Fred Whitton Challenge and help make decisions to keep the event on track and one of the best in the UK!

 Accounting / Steering Group Member